breakpointHQ/VOODOO/README.md

 execute a VOODOO template
 ```

-Each template have 3 main blocks: `info`, `scripts`, and `browser` and 2 optional settings `output` and `permissions`.
+A template must have have 3 main blocks: `info`, `scripts`, and `browser` and 2 optional settings `output` and `permissions`.

 ### Information

 The `info` block holds important information about your template.
-Info block provides `name`, `author`, `description`, `tags` and `variables`.
+Info block provides `name`, `author`, `description`, and `tags`.
-info block also supports dynamic fields, so you can define any key: value blocks to provide more useful information about the template.
+`info` block also supports dynamic fields, so you can define any key: value blocks to provide more useful information about the template.

 Info block example:
 ```yaml